Designer Emily Herrick of Crazy Old Ladies

 Finished quilt: 48-1⁄2x52"

 Quantities are for 44/45"-wide, 100% cotton fabrics.
 Measurements include 1⁄4" seam allowances.
 Sew with right sides together unless otherwise stated.

 Cut pieces in the following order.
 Cut border strips lengthwise (parallel to selvages).
-The patterns are on page 4.
+Click on "Download this Project" above for patterns.

 To use iron-on fusible web for appliquéing, complete the following steps.